machbarschaft/machbarschaft-firebase/README.md

 ## How do I set it up myself?

 To reproduce our setup, you need a Twilio account configured as described in [our Twilio repository](https://github.com/machbarschaft/machbarschaft-twilio) and a Google Firebase account.
-We use [Firebase Cloud Functions](https://firebase.google.com/docs/functions) to run the two functions dataExtender and periodicCheck.
+We use [Google Firebase Cloud Functions](https://firebase.google.com/docs/functions) to run the two functions dataExtender and periodicCheck.

 You mostly just need to upload the two Firebase functions described above to your Firebase account.
 There you get a link to call the function with (using a POST-request usually).
 For dataExtender, that link has to be added to your Twilio flow. periodicCheck calls the Twilio API by itself, so no work to do here.